i-do-dev/curriki_moodle_plugin/README.md

 2. Setup `External tool` with one click
     1. Visit `Site administration` > `Plugins` > `Local plugins` > `CurrikiGo Settings`
     2. Click on `Setup CurrikiStudioLTI Tool`.
 This will auto configure new `External Tool` named `CurrikiStudioLTI`.

+## CurrikiStudio Playlists Block
+You can install [Block Level Plugin](https://github.com/ActiveLearningStudio/currikistudio_playlists) to add playlists as a `block` to the course.